ustunb/risk-slim/README.md

 risk-slim
 ========

-risk-slim is a machine learning method to learn customized risk scores in python.
+risk-slim is a machine learning method to fit customized risk scores in python.

 ### Background